PhinaG/MobizAssessment/README.txt

 Start the Backend Server:
 npm run build / npx ts-node employee-management-ts/src/index.ts

-The backend server should now be running on http://localhost:3000.
+The backend server should be running locally on http://localhost:3000.
+The deplloyed backend server should be running on https://mobiz-assessment-serve-1.vercel.app.

 3. Frontend Setup
 Navigate to the frontend directory and follow these steps: